maelvls/maelvls.github.io/content/2020/how-do-packets-come-back/index.md

    (source-based NAT).
 The router needs to keep track of outgoing connections using conntrack.
 2. Incoming traffic from the Internet to a Google Cloud VM has to go through the VPC firewall.
-The packet rewritting is very fast and very scalable since it only uses DNAT, which means no need to remember anything.
+The packet rewriting is very fast and very scalable since it only uses DNAT, which means no need to remember anything.
 3. Most packet forwarding in Kubernetes relies on stateless DNATing (e.g.
    `hostPort` or `nodePort`).
-Some parts of Kubernetes rely on stateful SNAT rewritting, for example when you use `externalTrafficPolicy:
+Some parts of Kubernetes rely on stateful SNAT rewriting, for example when you use `externalTrafficPolicy:
    Cluster` in a which is the default policy for a Service.
 The following diagram shows where this rewriting happens (extracted from the last diagram in "[The Packet's-Eye View of a Kubernetes Service](/packets-eye-kubernetes-service/)"):

    <img alt="Packet's source is rewritten (SNAT) because of the 'policy: Cluster' that is set in the Service." src="kubernetes-snat-cluster-ip.svg" width="50%"/>